Oknehcvotil/portfolio/README.md

 Welcome to my personal portfolio website!
 This site serves as a showcase of my skills, projects, and experience.
 It's designed to provide visitors with insights into my professional journey and expertise.

+### Sections:

+- About: Learn more about me, my background, and what drives my passion for web development.
+- My Projects: Explore the various projects I've worked on, each highlighting different skills and technologies.
+- My Skills: A comprehensive list of the skills and technologies I am proficient in.
+- My Experience: An overview of my professional journey, including key roles and responsibilities.
+- Contact Form: Feel free to reach out to me through the contact form provided on the website.

 ### Technologies Used:

 - Next.js: Version 14.1.0 - A React framework for building efficient and scalable web applications.